growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 2. Click **Test**.
   - In case of success
-  **Successfully sent to Slack workspace.** will be displayed at Logs.
+  **Successfully sent to Slack workspace** will be displayed at Logs.
 Green check marks will appear in red circle.
 Check the channel to which you invited GROWI-Bot.
     - GROWI side
     ![slack-bot-test-success](../../../.vuepress/public/assets/images/slack-bot-test-success.png)
     - Slack side